3D Printing Technologies and Materials for Drones

 Post-Processing Techniques

-• Surface Finishing: Techniques like sanding, polishing, and tumbling can achieve the desired surface smoothness, which is essential for improving aerodynamics and overall performance.
+• Surface Finishing: Techniques such as sanding, polishing, and tumbling can achieve the desired surface smoothness, which is essential for enhancing aerodynamics and overall performance.
 At MakerVerse, all polymer 3D-printed parts are media blasted to polish the surface.

 • Painting and Coating: Protective and aesthetic coatings enhance the durability of 3D-printed parts and improve their visual appeal.